 With an energetic five year old, I write at night.
 It works out great and I’ve learned how to manage my time really well.

 What do you love most about writing Young Adult?

 I love writing about firsts—to experience something for the first time is something almost magical.
-First loves, first kisses, first heartbreaks, first time driving, first day of high school, first dance, first serious decision, first loss of something important.
-It’s the firsts that leave an impression and meld us into who we are.
+First love, first kiss, first heartbreak, first time driving, first day of high school, first dance, first serious decision, first loss of something important.
+It’s the firsts that leave an impression and mold us into the people we are as adults.
 I love the journey to adulthood and how complicated and beautiful it is.

 Can you tell us something about yourself that people might not know?

 I used to train dogs in my late teens and early twenties.
 It was one of my favorite jobs.

 Is glitter a color?
 If I can’t choose glitter, then I choose gray.
 I know, it’s completely random.
 Black, too.